kartoza/docker-geoserver/README.md

 GEOSERVER_ADMIN_USER
 ```

+The username and password are reinitialized each time the container starts.
+If you do not pass the env variables
-If you forget your admin username/password or just need to reset it again you will need to
+`GEOSERVER_ADMIN_PASSWORD` but you need to reset the password you will need to  pass the environment variable
-pass the environment variable `RESET_ADMIN_CREDENTIALS=TRUE`
+`RESET_ADMIN_CREDENTIALS=TRUE`
-The default behaviour is to reinitialize this once.
+The default behaviour is to reinitialize the random password once when the container starts.

 **Note:** If you do not pass the env variable `GEOSERVER_ADMIN_PASSWORD` on startup the image will generate a strong password.
 The password can be accessed from the startup logs or as a text file within the Geoserver data directory